ultrabug/py3status/README.rst

     $ py3status modules list

-To get more details about all the available modules, use:
+To get more details about all the available modules and their configuration, use:
 ::

     $ py3status modules details